benjymous/annotations/sandman/sandman.32.md

 Page 23 panel 2:  Note what appear to be many keyholes on Barbie's door; New York residents have multiple deadbolts and police locks to help keep thieves out.
+Note also the man standing in the background.
+Is he merely loitering, or is he interested in what happens to Barbie?

 Page 24 panel 2:  The Porpentine has changed its appearance from _The Doll's House_.
 	Panel 4-5:  The birds of the apparitions are probably supposed to be cuckoos.

+Page 25 panel 4 & 5: Note that the bird is apparently unafraid of George.
+Does he own it?
+And why is he eating it?
-Page 25 panel 8:  The Game of George is simply "What are the Children of the Cuckoo?"
+        panel 8:  The Game of George is simply "What are the Children of the Cuckoo?"

-Release History:
-Version 2.0 released 31 Oct 92 archived

 Contributors include:
+        Originally written by Greg Morrow
 	Aamod Sane (sane@cs.uiuc.edu) hit the OED for some references for _A Game of You_'s unusual words.
 	dennis c hwang <hwa5@midway.uchicago.edu> recalled the earliest